What are networks?

 If you are a municipality and you want to partner with employers within your boundaries, you’ll probably want to create networks for those employers and provide the Employee Transportation Coordinator or another contact at that employer with network manager access.

 Large organizations, particularly cities’ universities, are often organized into sizable departments.
 Creating networks along department lines allows administrators to have departmental programs or have departments compete against each other for company domination!

 Networks based on commute type/commute interest

-Group your users based on the type of commuter that they are and target incentive programs at groups that may be the most likely to be influenced and make a change.
+Group your users based on the type of commuter that they are, and target incentive programs at groups that are most likely to be influenced and make a change.
 For example, drive-alone commuters that are interested in carpooling would be a great group to provide with a carpool incentive.
 Additionally, this type of segmentation helps administrators avoid loss by not incentivizing users to do something that they are already doing.
-The information for this kind of segmentation can be gathered through the user registration process and/or through an annual commuter survey.
+The information for this kind of segmentation can be gathered through the user registration process and/or through a commuter survey.

-Group your users by where they live and thus where they are commuting from.
-This may be a great way to put people together for carpooling, vanpooling, or even biking in together.
+Group your users by where they live, and thus, where they are commuting from.
+This is a great way to put people together for carpooling, vanpooling, or even biking in together.
 Additionally, these users likely have similar transit availability and therefore are good candidates to compete against each other for rewards, etc.

 Subnetworks and combinations